deragon/autopoweroff/README.md

 #
 #   Following is the time range where the computer should not shutdown
 #   even if all conditions are met.
 In this example where StartHour=5
-#   and EndHour=22, the computer will not shut down between 05:00 and
+#   and EndHour=22, the computer will not take action between 05:00 and
 #   22:00, local time.

 [NO_SHUTDOWN_TIME_RANGE]